 I think, teach, and talk about guns, gender, and giving.
 Each of these topics illuminates a different aspect of democratic engagement – or non-engagement – in contemporary America.
 These topics and the larger questions they raise about the health of American democracy have fascinated me since my days as a reporter covering the intersection of civil society and public policy for The Chronicle of Philanthropy.

 Gun policy, as it turns out, is a good way to understand virtually every aspect of American politics.
-Toward that end, I am the author (or co-author) of two books – Disarmed and The Gun Debate – that explore this controversial issue.
+I am the author (or co-author/co-editor) of three books – Disarmed, The Gun Debate, and Gun Studies – that explore this controversial issue.
 The study that became Disarmed won the American Political Science Association’s 2003 Harold D. Lasswell Award for the nation’s best dissertation in policy studies.

 Another area of focus is the role that women play in American policymaking.
 My book The Paradox of Gender Equality and accompanying articles chronicle how American women have worked collectively to advance legislative agendas and policy reforms over the past century.
-But this research also raises uncomfortable questions about whether women’s organizations still have the capacity to represent women’s priorities along the full spectrum of issues.
+The research also raised questions about whether women’s organizations still had the capacity to represent women’s priorities along the full spectrum of issues.
 In the 2020 edition, coinciding with the suffrage centennial, I reflect on how women are at the forefront of a democratic resurgence in the U.S.

 I am part of a growing movement of academics who believe that policy-oriented research can and must play a bigger role in informing the policy process at all stages.
-I am active in the Scholars Strategy Network, a national organization of publicly engaged academics.
+I am a member of the Scholars Strategy Network, a national organization of publicly engaged academics.
 I frequently speak to the media and public audiences to help bridge the gap between the “ivory tower” and the real world of practice.
 In this essay, I reflect on our progress and ask whether we scholars are having an impact.
 And as a private citizen, I am an active member of the League of Women Voters of Arlington (VA), having served on the board for a dozen years, including three as president.

 My work has been published in academic journals, including Perspectives on Politics, PS: Political Science and Politics, Policy Studies Journal, Interest Groups & Advocacy, Law & Contemporary Problems, Politics & Gender, Emory Law Journal, and Nonprofit and Voluntary Sector Quarterly.
 I wrote the first edition of Better Together, the report of the Saguaro Seminar: Civic Engagement in America.
 Before Duke, I taught at Georgetown and was a consultant at the Corporation for National and Community Service.

 I hold a PhD in political science from Harvard University, a Master of Public Policy from Duke University, and an AB from Harvard College.